What Is a Metal Hydride?

 There are four classes of metal hydrides.
 The most common hydride is those that form with hydrogen, dubbed binary metal hydrides.
 There are only two compounds—hydrogen and metal.
 These hydrides are generally insoluble, being conductive.

 Metal hydrides are formed via one of four syntheses.
-The first is hydride transfer, which are metathesis reactions.
-Then there’s elimination reactions, which includes the elimination of beta-hydride and alpha-hydride.
+The first is the hydride transfer, which is metathesis reactions.
+Then there are elimination reactions, which includes the elimination of beta-hydride and alpha-hydride.

 The third is oxidative additions, which is generally the transition of dihydrogen to a low valent metal center.
 The fourth is heterolytic cleavage of dihydrogen, this happens when hydrides are formed when metal complexes are treated with hydrogen in the presence of a base.